Blow molding: Extrusion blow molding

-"Straight extrusion blow molding is a way of propelling material forward similar to injection molding whereby an Archimedean screw turns, then stops and pushes the melt out.
-With the accumulator method, an accumulator gathers melted plastic and when the previous mold has cooled and enough plastic has accumulated, a rod pushes the melted plastic and forms the parison.
+"Straight extrusion blow molding is a way of propelling material forward similar to injection molding whereby an Archimedean screw turns, feeding plastic material down a heated tube.
+Once the plastic is melted the screw stops rotating and linearly moves to push the melt out.
+With the accumulator method, an accumulator gathers melted plastic and after the previous mold has cooled and enough plastic has accumulated, a rod pushes the melted plastic and forms the parison.
 In this case the screw may turn continuously or intermittently.
-With continuous extrusion the weight of the parison drags the parison and makes calibrating the wall thickness difficult.
+With continuous extrusion the weight of the parison drags causes itself to drag, making the calibration of the wall thickness of the parison difficult.
 The accumulator head or reciprocating screw methods use hydraulic systems to push the parison out quickly reducing the effect of the weight and allowing precise control over the wall thickness by adjusting the die gap with a parison programming device.

 Continuous extrusion equipment includes rotary wheel blow molding systems and shuttle machinery, while intermittent extrusion machinery includes reciprocating screw machinery and accumulator head machinery.

 Spin trimming

 Containers such as jars often have an excess of material due to the molding process.
-This is trimmed off by spinning a knife around the container which cuts the material away.
-This excess plastic is then recycled to create new moldings.
+This is trimmed off by spinning a cutting blade around the container which separates the material.
+The excess plastic is then recycled to create new moldings.
 Spin Trimmers are used on a number of materials, such as PVC, HDPE and PE+LDPE.
 Different types of the materials have their own physical characteristics affecting trimming.
 For example, moldings produced from amorphous materials are much more difficult to trim than crystalline materials.
-Titanium coated blades are often used rather than standard steel to increase life by a factor of 30 times.
+Titanium nitride-coated blades are often used rather than standard steel to increase life by a factor of 30 times.